Chapter 9

 “No, there were no such spaces.
 Is that all?”

 “No, no. There were none.
-I’ll have my assistant send you the details and the blueprint for when the house was made.
+I’ll have my assistant send you the details and the blueprint for the house.
 Goodbye now.”

 And Trevor hung up.